vatpac-technology/sops/docs/events/worldflight/Enroute/leg4.md

 Minimum distance between arrivals at handoff to CS TCU is **10nm** (with no significant closing speed).

-##### MAESTRO
-If a Flow controller is online, the [MAESTRO](../../../client/maestro.md) plugin should be used to determine the landing sequence.
-Enroute positions must ensure they comply with any sequencing instructions set out by Flow and communicated through the plugin.

-!!! note
-    The MAESTRO plugin has been included in the Australia dataset by default for the event.

 ## STAR Clearances
 All aircraft shall be issued a STAR in accordance with the table below: